smyleeface/LambdaSharpTool/ReadMe.md

 # LambdaSharp Tool & Framework (Beta)

-The objectives of λ# is to accelerate the innovation velocity of serverless solutions.
+The objective of λ# is to accelerate the innovation velocity of serverless solutions.
 Developers should be able to focus on solving business problems while deploying scalable, observable solutions that follow DevOps best practices.

 λ# is a .NET Core 2.x framework and tooling for rapid application development, deployment, and management of [AWS Lambda](https://aws.amazon.com/lambda/) functions and serverless infrastructure.
-Resources are automatically converted into parameters for easy access by AWS Lambda functions written in C#.
+Resources are automatically converted into parameters for easy access by AWS Lambda C# functions.
 Furthermore, λ# apps are composed by exchanging resource references using the [AWS Systems Manager Parameter Store](https://aws.amazon.com/systems-manager/features/).

 When creating a λ# deployment, you only need to worry about three files:
 * The AWS Lambda C# code
 * The .NET Core project file
 * The λ# deployment file

+__Example__

 The following AWS Lambda function listens to a [Slack](https://slack.com) command request and responds with a simple message. `ASlackCommandFunction` is one of several base classes that can be used to create lambda functions easily and quickly.